 Though solid-state batteries are safer to use, they are still vastly less popular to date.
 This can mainly be attributed to challenges in design and costs of manufacturing on a large scale.
 For instance, it requires expensive vacuum deposition equipment, which plays a critical role in determining consumer pricing.

 However, we are starting to see gains in the technology behind solid-state technology.
 These gains promise improvement in the safety, range, and energy density of electric vehicles.
 They also have the potential for fast charging without the

 With the newly sparked interest in solid-state batteries, battery manufacturers have been working overtime to develop the most efficient battery for the automotive industry.
 Some, like Solid Power, have been making notable progress.

 The primary aim of the company is to encourage car makers to reduce the cost of their electric vehicles by making more affordable yet powerful batteries.
 Likewise, electric vehicle manufacturers everywhere are also putting their foot in the game, pouring loads of money into the research and development of a more commercial solid-state battery.

-The most outstanding of them are BMW and Ford.
-According to Autoblog, both manufacturers recently established a partnership with Solid Power.
+, both manufacturers recently established a partnership with Solid Power.
 The two electromotive giants invested $130 Million in the company during their Series B investment round held in 2021.
 The investment made BMW Group an equal partner with Ford, who had earlier invested in Solid Power.